Paris-Panthéon-Assas University: Collège de droit and École de droit

+On top of its core curriculum, Panthéon-Assas created in 2008 a special school for its best students, in order to give them special courses and a special degree: the Collège de droit ("College of Law").
+To be admitted, "Summa Cum Laude" in Baccalauréat and success at an entrance test are needed.
+Each class is composed of around 100 students, now selected among the whole France each year.
+The Collège de droit was the first college of law created by a French University in 2008.

+In 2011, it created the two-year École de droit ("School of Law"), the continuity of the three-year College of Law.
+An additional year abroad is mandatory to obtain the École de droit diploma degree.

+Panthéon-Assas University being considered as the top faculty of law in France, media focused particularly on it and called even more this curriculum a "way of excellence".

 Institut français de presse

 The Institut français de presse (in English: French Press Institute), is the unit of Training and Research in Media, Communication and Journalism since 1970.
 Founded in 1937 in the Faculty of Law of Paris, the Institut des Sciences de la Presse (Press Sciences Institute) became the Institut français de presse in 1951.
 The department is the oldest and one of the finest French schools in the field of communication and journalism studies, in particular with Sorbonne University's CELSA in Neuilly.